EmilSV/WebGPUSharp/README.md

     data[0] = 1.0f; // Safe to use data here

     //if we unmap here it would would just throw as the buffer is begging used
-    // this would not be possible without callbacks a the callback is the way we know the buffer is being used
+    // this would not be possible without callbacks as the callback is the way we know the buffer is being used
     // buffer.Unmap(); // This would throw

 });